 NYSHealth Diabetes Campaign: Health Care Provider Stories

-Providers from across New York State share their stories about earning national recognition for providing excellent diabetes care from the National Committee for Quality Assurance (NCQA) or Bridges to Excellence (BTE) programs through the NYSHealth Diabetes Campaign.
+Providers from across New York State share their stories about earning national recognition for providing excellent diabetes care from the National Committee for Quality Assurance (NCQA) or Bridges to Excellence (BTE) programs with NYSHealth support.

-Learn more about how providers can apply for funds to help achieve recognition through NYSHealth’s Meeting the Mark: Achieving Excellence in Diabetes Care request for proposals (RFP).
-Through this RFP, NYSHealth will award $2,500 per physician who achieves recognition.
-View a full list of providers who have achieved diabetes care recognition through the Campaign.
+Providers applied for funds to help achieve recognition through NYSHealth’s Meeting the Mark: Achieving Excellence in Diabetes Care request for proposals (RFP).
+Through this RFP, NYSHealth awarded $2,500 per physician who achieved recognition.

 Rohit Bhalla, M.D.